Joint Employment Equity Committee (JEEC)

 The ideal candidate should have:

-- Extensive experience in meeting with management, ideally at a national
+-Extensive experience in meeting with management, ideally at a national level

 Applicants are encouraged to check the Article 46 of the Collective Agreement for more details.

 The policy committee members are CBC management and employees representing every union at the CBC/SRC.
-Training is available for new members to gain knowledge in specific areas of H&S. The committee meets 4 times a year.
+Training is available for new members to gain knowledge in specific areas of Health & Safety (H&S).
+The committee meets 4 times a year.
 Applicants should currently be or have been a member of a local H&S committee.

 Role of committee members: